Terry Doyle

 John Terence Doyle (born November 2, 1985) is an American former professional baseball pitcher.
-He pitched for the Fukuoka SoftBank Hawks of Nippon Professional Baseball.
+He played in Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks.

 College career

 Doyle attended Salem High School in Salem, New Hampshire, where he was twice named The Eagle-Tribune's Player of the Year.
 He then attended Boston College, where he played for the Boston College Eagles squad.

 In 2006 and 2007, Doyle played collegiate summer baseball for the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League, where he was named an all-star and was co-recipient of the league's outstanding pitcher award in 2006.
 Doyle was selected by the Los Angeles Dodgers in the 21st round of the 2007 MLB Draft, but he returned to college for his senior year in order to improve his draft stock.

 Professional career

+Chicago White Sox

-The Chicago White Sox selected Doyle in the 37th round of the 2008 MLB Draft, even though he sported a 5.87 earned run average (ERA) over 69 innings pitched for the Eagles in his senior season.
-The Sox then assigned Doyle to the Rookie Class Bristol White Sox in 2008, as he gained promotions to the Great Falls Voyagers (2009), Kannapolis Intimidators (2010) and Winston-Salem Dash (2010–2011), before joining the Double-A Class Birmingham Barons in the 2011 midseason, where he had a 7–5 win–loss record with a 3.07 ERA and 73 strikeouts in 15 starts, walking only 22 batters in 100 innings of work.
+The Chicago White Sox drafted Doyle in the 37th round, with the 1,110th overall selection, of the 2008 Major League Baseball draft, even though he sported a 5.87 earned run average (ERA) over 69 innings pitched for the Eagles in his senior season.
+The Sox subsequently assigned Doyle to the rookie–level Bristol White Sox in 2008, as he gained promotions to the rookie–level Great Falls Voyagers (2009), Single–A Kannapolis Intimidators (2010) and High–A Winston-Salem Dash (2010–2011), before joining the Double–A Birmingham Barons in 2011, midway through the season.
+With Birmingham, Doyle had a 7–5 win–loss record with a 3.07 ERA and 73 strikeouts in 15 starts, walking only 22 batters in 100 innings of work.
 He later pitched for the Mesa Solar Sox in the Arizona Fall League in the 2011 fall season.